FatinHawani/FatinHawani/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on my degree in Bch of Software Engineering, hopefully can finish it ASAP
 - 🌱 I’m currently interested in learning Python, Java and Go.
-Why? money is the passion babeh
+- Vibe coding ?

 hehe that's all for now